 Meet Catholic Mobilizing Network’s Board of Directors.
 This dynamic group brings a wealth of experience and passion to the organization.
-Each member brings gifts to our ministry and furthers our mission of ending the use of the death penalty and promoting restorative justice.
+Each member brings gifts to our ministry and mission of ending the use of the death penalty and promoting restorative justice.

 Mary J. Novak, J.D., M.A.P.S., has as served across the U.S. and abroad as an attorney, educator, peacebuilder, spiritual and retreat director as well as chaplain.
 Prior to moving into full-time ministry, Mary practiced and taught law for over ten years in California during which time she was part of a team of lawyers representing a man on the largest death row in the United States.
 Mary has served organizations in their development for mission for decades and holds an M.A. in Pastoral Studies from the Washington Theological Union, a J.D. from Santa Clara University Law School and a B.S. in Management from San Diego State University.
 She has done advanced study in spirituality and peacebuilding/restorative justice.
 Mary currently serves as Associate Director for Ignatian Formation at Georgetown University Law Center.

 Marianne Race, CSJ is a member of CMN’s sponsor, the Congregation of St. Joseph.
 Her ministry has consistently been in education beginning with elementary and high school and currently in Adult Spiritual Education.
 She is the author of In This Place: Reflections on the Land of the Gospels for the Liturgical Cycle and is a contributor to liturgical and biblical publications.
 For the past 26 years she has led retreats in the Holy Land and continues her education ministry through Scripture Study in parishes.